ferrous-systems/teaching-material2/assignments/rustlatin.md

 - the Vowels of English alphabet → `['a', 'e', 'i', 'o', 'u']`

-- a sentence is a collection of ASCII characters with words that are separated by a white space
+- a sentence is a collection of Unicode characters with words that are separated by a space character (`U+0020`)

 ✅ Implement a function that splits a sentence into its words, and adds a suffix or prefix to them according to the following rules: